Kylie Jenner, Tyga Breakup Rumors Fly After Social Media Silence

 A post shared by Kylie Jenner Snapchats (@kylizzlesnapchats) on

-Tyga has also reportedly moved into a new place in the Hollywood Hills and Kylie Jenner has not been seen visiting, Oxygen claimed.
+Tyga has also reportedly moved into a new place in the Hollywood Hills, and Kylie Jenner has not been seen visiting, Oxygen claimed.
 In fact, the celebrity couple, who were once always seen by each other’s sides have reportedly been living separate lives.

 Inside sources close to the celebrity couple claimed to Hollywood Life that “Kylie is sad as she and Tyga are living separate lives.”